Watch the Behavioral Science Video

 So, how can we use predictable irrationality?

-Essentially, people often make decisions based on feelings instead of logic.
+Essentially, people make decisions based on feelings instead of logic.
 In this article, we are going to suggest you attempt to aim at those feelings—based decisions that are arrived at through a gut instinct.

 Why use decisions based on feelings?